Tyneham

-Tyneham is a ghost village abandoned in 1943 and former civil parish, now in the civil parish of Steeple with Tyneham, in south Dorset, England, near Lulworth on the Isle of Purbeck.
+Tyneham is a ghost village abandoned in 1943 and former civil parish, now in the parish of Steeple with Tyneham, in the Dorset district, in the south of Dorset, England, near Lulworth on the Isle of Purbeck.
+In 2001 the civil parish had a population of 0.
 The civil parish was abolished on 1 April 2014 and merged with Steeple to form Steeple with Tyneham.

 Location

 The village is situated northeast of Worbarrow Bay on the Jurassic Coast, about 3.7 mi south of Wareham and about 9.9 mi west of Swanage.
-The village lies in a secluded east-west valley between two ridges of the Purbeck Hills.
+The village lies in a secluded east–west valley between two ridges of the Purbeck Hills.
 To the north is the main ridge with Povington Hill (191 m) and its highest point, Ridgeway Hill (199 m).
 To the south is the ridge above Gad Cliff that runs from the headland of Worbarrow Tout in the west to the knoll of Tyneham Cap (167 m) in the east.

 Access

 Tyneham is only accessible when the Lulworth Ranges are open to the public.
 The military firing ranges are owned by the Ministry of Defence (MoD) and are part of the Armoured Fighting Vehicles Gunnery School.
 Safety warnings about explosives and unexploded shells are posted at Mupe Bay by the MoD: visitors are advised to keep to official footpaths and observe local site notices because tanks and armoured vehicles are used in this area.